daniilgaltsev/fastai_course/README.md

 - write get_model with it (+nn.dropout2d)
 - fit a model
 ###### notes
-- what if instead of delete we do the same random erase/copy/shuffle TODO
+- what if instead of delete we do the same random erase/copy/shuffle

 ### 15_ddpm